sepana-io/lens-search-backend/README.md

 # Lens Search backend

 This repository holds the backend source code for Lens Search.

 To run this repository you will need Python 3.7+ installed.
 For the virtual environment you could use Pipenv

 1. Activate the virtual environment
 ```
 pipenv shell
 ```

-2. Istall the dependecies
+2. Install the dependecies
 ```
 pipenv install
 ```